What Strategic Marketing Leadership Actually Delivers

 Strategic Outcomes:

-- Hired full-time marketing manager (I led recruiting)
+- Hired full-time marketing manager; led the search jointly

-Current Status: Transitioned to full-time marketing manager (ongoing advisory)
+Current Status: Transitioned to full-time marketing manager (search led jointly).
+Ongoing advisory, one session per month.

 The Company

-$6M direct-to-consumer e-commerce brand selling premium home goods.
+$5.8M direct-to-consumer e-commerce brand selling premium home goods.
+Average order value of $185.

 The Situation